 This wine blog continues to expand and grow without becoming overburdened or outdated.
 In 2004, Alder Yarrow started his wine blog.
 Vinography is now a full-fledged online magazine.
 Important weekly features include tasting notes and industry news.
 These are not to be missed if you aim to become a wine professional.

 The short-form articles are excellent and can be found in the “Ramblings and Rants” section.
-There are plenty of worthwhile reads here, and new content is published weekly.
+Plenty of worthwhile reads are here, and new content is published weekly.
 One caveat: there is a little too much obsequiousness to Jancis Robinson (Oxford Guide to Wine), but she is the author’s employer.

 Without question, this is one of our favorite wine blogs.
 It started as a brilliant but simple personal endeavor from Jamie Goode, the only science writer to focus on wine.
 The blog has grown into a professionally published online wine magazine that offers brilliant articles on many aspects of the wine trade, not just winemaking.

 While they grab some of the low-hanging fruit (wine reviews, travel articles, winemaker interviews), they consistently tackle the more challenging subjects.
 Essays on climate change, grape cloning, and regenerative viticulture are highlighted and often written by Mr. Goode himself.